 2. Financial Issues

-3. Availability of Treatment: Though Shockwave therapy is really considered an innovative treatment option, its availability isn’t as wide.
-Availability will depend on location in cases where only a few specialized clinics and health practitioners offer this facility.
-If available, it may mean waiting for appointments, or it may be limited by insurance coverage that may not include alternative treatments like shock wave therapy.
-Therefore, potential patients should give much thought to whether such therapy is obtainable in their location before embarking on treatment.
+3. Distribution of Treatment: Though Shockwave therapy is technically an innovative therapy, it is not widely distributed.
+Access will be based on location where only some clinics and physicians provide this service.
+If you have it, it may involve waiting for an appointment or it may be limited by insurance benefits that exclude alternative therapies such as shock wave therapy.
+So prospective patients ought to ponder closely whether such therapy can be available where they live before seeking treatment.

 4. Potential Risks and Safety